marcov/tech-notes/docs/Containers/Seccomp.md

 # Seccomp

 ### Checking status
-You can check if Seccomp is active is active for a specific process with:
+You can check if Seccomp is active for a specific process with:

 ```
 grep Seccomp /proc/$PID/status